meribold/flutterrust/README.md

 All targets are created in subdirectories of `build`.
 The main executable is called `flutterrust`.

+## Usage

+*   Click and drag to scroll the map.
+*   Right-click to place plants or animals using the context menu.
+*   Hold `shift` and click and drag to test the pathfinding.
+*   Hit `space` to unpause or pause the simulation (TODO).
+*   Hit `F` to advance the simulation by a single step (TODO).

 <!-- vim: set tw=90 sts=-1 sw=4 et spell: -->